 This is the least common type of relationships.
 Not everyone needs to experience meeting their heart openers.
 You can open your heart chakra and change your life by yourself when you’re “teachable” by the universe.

-You feel like you’re almost one – you share similar life story, thoughts, emotions, dreams, plans, and just everything.
+With your heart opener, you feel like you’re one – you share a similar life story, thoughts, emotions, dreams, plans, and just everything.

 By meeting them, your heart chakra opens so much that you can feel unconditional love which is very very overwhelming.